sphinx-doc/sphinx/doc/usage/domains/c.rst

 .. versionadded:: 3.1

-The C language it self does not support namespacing, but it can sometimes be useful to emulate it in documentation, e.g., to show alternate declarations.
+The C language itself does not support namespacing, but it can sometimes be useful to emulate it in documentation, e.g., to show alternate declarations.
 The feature may also be used to document members of structs/unions/enums separate from their parent declaration.